Who prescribes medication?

 If you do not qualify for free prescriptions, a prepayment certificate (PPC) could save you money.

-You can get a 3-month or 12-month PPC and can buy these online at https://apps.nhsbsa.nhs.uk/ppcwebsales/.
+You can get a three-month or 12-month PPC and can buy these online at https://apps.nhsbsa.nhs.uk/ppcwebsales/

 When you have your certificate, look on the back of your prescription and tick the ‘has a valid prepayment certificate’ box.
 If you have applied, but not got it, you should pay the charge and ask for an NHS England receipt (FP57).
 You can claim a refund from any community pharmacy when you get your certificate.
-Refunds are valid or 3 months.
+Refunds are valid for three months.

 Read this for more information on help with prescription costs in England: